netcinematics/aPRYZMaGAMEa/README.md

 X - npm run scriptz
 X - scriptz to read all libz, and write versioned_tokenz.
 O - Error, not found.
-O - unlock tokenz for community, with reference.
+X - unlock tokenz for community, with reference.

 1) NODEJS LOOPS
 X - open md file, or txt file, or html file